United stand against threat financing

 17 JUL 2017

 Today, Wednesday, 19 July 2017, a U.S. Government agency focused on promoting human rights, military security, and economic cooperation in Europe, Eurasia, and North America, will hold a special hearing: “A hazy crisis: Illicit cigarette smuggling in the OSCE region.”

 The Commission on Security and Cooperation in Europe, commonly known as the Helsinki Commission, is an independent agency of the U.S. Federal Government.
 For 40 years it has monitored compliance with the Helsinki Accords, which were established to improve relations between the Communist bloc and the West.

-If you are starting to glaze over with disinterest, please hear me out.
-This is not some dull, pedestrian, government committee hearing.
-This is a big deal.
+This hearing is a big deal.
 The issue of illicit cigarette smuggling in the Organization for Security and Cooperation in Europe (OSCE) region and its implications has never been the subject of a hearing of this nature.